MartinHeath/DatPro2/Data_Projects_project/index.md

 ## Table of Content

-1. What I wanted to do
-2. what I did
+1. Basic idea of application
+2. How to use it
-3. How I did it
+3. How it was made

 --- .class #id

-## What I wanted to do
+## Basic Idea of Application

 The shinyapp I decided to make was a very simple BMI(Body Mass Index) calculator.
 The user would input their age, weight, height and sex and the app would calculate the BMI and show the results.

-So, as inputs, we would have numeric inputs and a set of radio buttons.
-As feedback, we would have text, maybe a plot, if I can manage it.
+The program would react to certain elements, like age and sex.
+The application would also give the user a classification od their BMI, ranging from underweight to overweight, accroding to the general limits.

 ---

-## What I did
+## How to use it

 The program is quite simple.
-I set up input fields in the side bar for all of the different variables and set them to be at a default of 0.

-When the Submit button is pressed, the app calculates the BMI and reacts.

-I could not for the life of me make a proper plot, so that had to go.
-I also couldn´t find a way to react to the selected sex.

-The app can react to age(if someone is under 18) and can react to the different levels of BMI  (underweight to overweight ).
+On the sidebar of the page, there are three numeric input boxes and a pair or radio buttons.
+The numeric boxes represent age, height and weight respectively.
+The radio buttons represent sex.

+This data is filled and then submitted via a Submit - button.

+The data is calculated and the user is given his/her BMI, a notification if needed and a classification of her/his BMI.

+Very easy, very simple.

 ---

-## How I did it
+## How it was made

-The calculations I did with a simple equation, which is just "height divided by Weight squared".

-The reactivity to the calculated BMI I did with a cluster of If- else sections, meaning I would check the BMI against set values.
-18 or under was clinically underweight, 18.1 to 18.6 was slightly slim and so on and so forth

-In total, the whole app was about 40 rows of code.
+The application was very simple, befitting a first-time shiny application.
+The data is collected from the user input and calculated using the basic BMI formula, which is

+Height * (weight squared)

+This gives us the raw version.

+After this, the application checks if the user is 18 or younger and notifies, that the BMI is not accurate at this age.

+Finally, using a simple set of if - else statements, the BMI is classified and the user is given simple feedback.

+---